 Here are some tips on how to help your child make friends and interact with autistic children:

 Parents of non-autistic children should be empathetic.
-Even if you have no idea about what autism entails, the emotional well-being of a child should take precedence over any personal feelings.
-Often, non-autistic children will make an effort to be friendly to another child.
+Even if you have no idea about what autism entails, a child’s emotional well-being, you should take precedence over any personal feelings.
+Often, non-autistic children will make an effort to be friendly to other children.
 When this happens the adults should interact and encourage the non-autistic child to engage and answer any questions they may have regarding the child with autism.
 Children look to adults for social cues, and through observations, they learn how to treat other people.

 Find Common Hobbies